conda-forge/hdx-python-api-feedstock/README.md

 The HDX Python API Library is designed to enable you to easily develop code that interacts with the Humanitarian Data Exchange (HDX) platform.
-The major goal of the library is to make pushing and pulling data from HDX as simple as possible for the end user.
+The goal of the library is to make pushing and pulling data from HDX as simple as possible for the end user.